The “Next Bitcoin” Is Not Going To Look Like Bitcoin (BTC) At All

 prevent the inflation of the token.

 With Bitcoin reward dropping, halving is expected to increase BTC’s value and cause a price surge.
 Some analysts, for instance, hypothesize that the token will hit a $55,000 value once the halving occurs in May 2020.

-Bitcoin (BTC) Valuation at $1 Trillion
+Bitcoin (BTC) Valuation

 Looking at the cold reception both the internet and Bitcoin got from the world at their inception, Leishman is probably right.
 Banks that once laughed off blockchain technology are now investing billions into blockchain research and innovation.
 There is so much adoption going around blockchain that soon humanity will be as dependent on the technology as it is on the internet.
 Crypto enthusiasts see blockchain as the cure for the inflation caused by government and banking system’s built-in deflation mechanisms.